 The Sprint Increment Got Us Here

-If you’re a veteran of the software industry, you probably remember those days where we released to production/GA every couple of months.
+If you’re a veteran of the software industry, you probably remember those days when we released to production/GA every couple of months.
 Heck, many of the companies I meet these days still work that way.

 If you’re also an experienced Scrum practitioner, you probably associate the time you started to use Scrum with the time you started to release more frequently.
 The Sprint Increment that had to be potentially releasable caused you a lot of pain as you were trying to improve your processes and capabilities, implement Continuous Integration, and finally gain the ability to actually have a releasable Increment each Sprint.
 You were pretty proud.